ypahitas/Wordpress-Finance-Monitor/README.txt

     Description: short description of the stock
     NumberOfStocks (Mandatory) - integer value of number of stocks bought TotalCost (Mandatory) - total cost to buy them - i.e. price + fees etc

+To display on a webpage use the shortcode [DisplayFinanceMonitor]

 Source code on:
     https://github.com/ypahitas/Wordpress-Finance-Monitor